Contents

 To get started, let’s briefly review the first steps you should have already taken as a new company director.
 As mentioned previously, if you have just become a new company director, you will need to:

-• Start and maintain a company register, collect your relevant company documents and records.
+- Start and maintain a company register, including collecting all your relevant company documents and records.
+For more details, you might check our company set up guide.

-• Start keeping track of your company decision making by written minutes.
+- Keep a record of your company decision making by documenting written minutes.

-• Keep all your consents up to date.
+- Keep all your consents and director resolutions up to date.

-With these immediate actions squared away, you can now start completing the following steps.
+With these immediate actions squared away, you can now proceed with the following important steps to finalise your company’s registration and tax obligations.

 1. Register Your ABN

-An ABN is generally required for all businesses operating in Australia – not to be confused with an Australian Company Number (ACN), which all companies automatically have on incorporation.
-Be sure to apply for your company’s ABN first because you will be using this to complete the other registrations also.
+An ABN is generally required for all businesses operating in Australia – don’t mix it up with your Australian Company Number (ACN), which is automatically issued upon incorporation.
+Remember, your ABN will be key to future registrations and interactions with government agencies.

-Don’t forget to store a copy of your ABN and any other registrations along the way in your new company register.
+Also, be sure to store a copy of your ABN, along with any other registration details, in your company register for future reference.

 2. Register Your TFN